Say ‘bye’ to flies with these control strategies

 Circulating air helps to deter flies because the air requires more work and energy from flies to travel to and land on your horse.

 Florida-based horse owner Miriam Wohlers has three fans mounted and running in her mare’s stall at all times during warmer months.
-Coupled with using fly spray, she also regularly washes and switches out five fly masks, and uses fly traps.
+Coupled with using fly spray, she also regularly washes and switches out five fly masts, and uses fly traps.

 “I want my mare to be happy and healthy,” Wohlers said.
 “Flies can be so frustrating for her, and I want to do everything I possibly can to prevent them.”